geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 And that's going to solve Mickey.
 I saw a bunch of the diffs where the bounties were like weak refs and stuff.
 You need none of that.
-I wasted time pickling weak refs and it was just...
+I wasted time pickling weak refs and it was just..
 Pick up the fields and reconstruct the graph.
 So yeah.